Aliases for DGKH Gene

 This gene encodes a member of the diacylglycerol kinase (DGK) enzyme family.
 Members of this family are involved in regulating intracellular concentrations of diacylglycerol and phosphatidic acid.
 Variation in this gene has been associated with bipolar disorder.
 Alternatively spliced transcript variants have been identified. [provided by RefSeq, Jul 2014]

 GeneCards Summary for DGKH Gene

-DGKH (Diacylglycerol Kinase, Eta) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include phospholipid binding and diacylglycerol kinase activity.
-An important paralog of this gene is DGKI.
+DGKH (Diacylglycerol Kinase Eta) is a Protein Coding gene.
+Diseases associated with DGKH include Bipolar Disorder and Nephrolithiasis.
+Among its related pathways are Signaling by GPCR and Effects of PIP2 hydrolysis.
+Gene Ontology (GO) annotations related to this gene include NAD+ kinase activity and diacylglycerol kinase activity.
+An important paralog of this gene is DGKD.

 Diacylglycerol kinase that converts diacylglycerol/DAG into phosphatidic acid/phosphatidate/PA and regulates the respective levels of these two bioactive lipids (PubMed:12810723, PubMed:23949095).
 Thereby, acts as a central switch between the signaling pathways activated by these second messengers with different cellular targets and opposite effects in numerous biological processes (Probable) (PubMed:12810723, PubMed:23949095).
 Plays a key role in promoting cell growth (PubMed:19710016).
 Activates the Ras/B-Raf/C-Raf/MEK/ERK signaling pathway induced by EGF (PubMed:19710016).
 Regulates the recruitment of RAF1 and BRAF from cytoplasm to membranes and their heterodimerization (PubMed:19710016).